AntonLydike/file2chart-school/README.md

 On the top right is a hamburger icon which extends the side-nav which contains all the other details.

 The "X" on the top left get's you back to the drop page.
+Errors are displayed at the bottom and range from "Error: Wrong Filetype" to these warnings.

+The warnings are generated because I purpousfully "corrupted" [one of the two files](Langzeitblutdruck_PID34567-DISTORTED.txt).

 ## Maybe-features / development possibilities